Rietta1/DevOps-Projects/ProjectLAMP.md

 8. This page provides information about your server from the perspective of PHP.
 It is useful for debugging and ensuring that your settings are being applied correctly.

-9. If you can see this page in your browser, then your PHP installation is working as expected.
+9. If you can see this page in your browser, then your PHP installation is working as expected..

 10. After checking the relevant information about your PHP server through that page, it’s best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.
 You can use rm to do so: